wilsonkkyip/rs-gapi-oauth/README.md

 # gapi-oauth

 A personal project for Google API OAuth 2.0.
-It only focuses on ["Sever-side Web Apps"](https://developers.google.com/identity/protocols/oauth2/web-server) and [Service Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).
+It only focuses on ["Sever-side Web Apps"](https://developers.google.com/identity/protocols/oauth2/web-server) and ["Service Accounts"](https://developers.google.com/identity/protocols/oauth2/service-account).
 It is designed to be used as both a CLI tool and a crate of package.

 ## CLI Tool